moeinbiz/moein-hugo-theme/exampleSite/content/status/sample status/index.en.md

 ---
 date: 2021-12-15T10:45:44+02:00
+categories: ['About']
 showDate: false
+icon: 'fa-user'
 ---
-This is a sample status update for testing purposes.
+This is an example of status update for testing purposes.
-Feel free to modify this content to suit your needs.
-Remember to keep your status updates concise and informative.
+You can use **showDate: false** to hide the date from the status update.
+Also, you can use **weight: 10** to set the order of the status update.